 - 1. Identify the BASELINE that is valid at that moment in time, by looking at it's validTime.
 If several exist, they should all have the same sequenceNumber and different correctionNumbers.
 Take the one with the highest correctionNumber; - 2.
 Identify all TEMPDELTAS that are effective at the specified time; - 3.
-Sort the TEMPDELTAs by increasing sequenceNumber; - 4.
+Sort the TEMPDELTAS by increasing sequenceNumber; - 4.
 Apply the TEMPDELTAs to the feature from low sequenceNumber to high sequenceNumber. - a.
 When two or more deltas have the same sequenceNumber apply the delta with the highest correctionNumber.

 The possibility to resolve overlapping TEMPDELTAs using the sequenceNumber and correctionNumber shows how cancellations and corrections can be communicated.
-In this example, TEMPDELTA sequenceNumber = 1 is initially used to communicate that the feature Status = test.
+In this example, TEMPDELTA sequenceNumber = 1 is initially used to communicate that the feature Status = OFF.
 Later, a Time Slice correction is transmitted using the same sequenceNumber = 1 but with a correctionNumber = 1; it corrects the feature state to Status = MAINT.
+However, the final status is later given by the TEMPDELTA with sequence number 2 which indicates the feature Status = TEST.

-3.7 Other implementation considerations
+3.9 Other implementation considerations